pragmagic/godot-nim/docs/index.rst

 2. Copy ``nimlib.gdnlib`` to your Godot project folder.
 It is a GDNative library resource that contains paths to dynamic libraries compiled by Nim.

+** Ensure the path to your project does not contain spaces, this will cause an error when using `nake` to build**

 Next Steps
 ----------